310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Keito %}
 Yeah, and for every victory, we can loot all the SSL$ that belonged to our opponents.

-I don't know how it is in other areas, but that’s the rule here in Okinawa.
+I don’t know how it is in other areas, but that’s the rule here in Okinawa.
 {% endbubble %}

 {% bubble Kanata worried %}